jonaprieto/specs/src/architecture/layers/resources.md

 The Proof System of a resource is defined via the proof and functional commitment schemes used.
 It is encoded (amongst other things relevant to the resource logic, e.g. public keys etc.) statically in `resource_data_static` to increase legibility for differences between Resource Logics, by separating Predicate from Proof System differences.

 ### Controllers
-Controllers are the Identities (e.g. Consensus Providers or the Resource Originator) that determine the order of (p)txs including the given Resource.
+Controllers are the Identities (e.g. consensus providers) that determine the order of (p)txs including the given Resource.
+The first controller in the list is known as the resource originator.
-By signing a message, a Controller promises to not sign another message implementing an equivocation of the signed message.
+By signing a message, a Controller promises to not sign another message committing to an equivocation of the signed message.
 It is recommended to assume finality only after checking Controller Signatures on (p)txs.

 Precedence of Controller signatures is ordered by their position in the list, i.e. a signature from the first Controller can override signatures of all downstream Controllers.